puppetlabs/puppetlabs-firewall/README.markdown

   }
   ```

-3. Then, declare the `my_fw::pre` and `my_fw::post` classes to satisfy dependencies.
-You can declare these classes using an **External Node Classifier** or the following code:
+3.)
+Then, declare the `my_fw::pre` and `my_fw::post` classes to satisfy dependencies.
+You can declare these classes using an External Node Classifier or the following code:

   ```puppet
   class { ['my_fw::pre', 'my_fw::post']: }
   ```

-4. Include the `firewall` class to ensure the correct packages are installed.
+4.)
+Include the `firewall` class to ensure the correct packages are installed.

   ```puppet
   class { 'firewall': }